j0serobles/Word-Guess-Game/README.md

 5. Steps 3 and 4 are repeated until :
 	* The number of attempts remaining goes to zero : The game is lost.
 	* All the letters are guessed before the number of attempts goes to zero: The game is won.
-6. When the game completes, the User Interface object is called to update the HTML page once again and wait for the next key to be typed in, which restarts the game at step 1.
+6. When the game completes, the User Interface object is called to update the HTML page once again and wait for the next key to be typed in, which restarts the game at step two.